Backup Policy

 retention_full: 2 # Keep 2, up to 3 full backups when using local filesystem repository

-Therefore, in practice, you may need to prepare at least 3~5 times the database size for backup disk to use the default backup strategy.
+In practice, prepare at least 3~5 times the base database size as backup disk capacity for the default policy.

 Full + Incremental Backup